quicwg/base-drafts/draft-ietf-quic-transport.md

 cryptographic handshake messages and acknowledgments.
 It is used by a server that wishes to perform a stateless retry (see {{stateless-retry}}).

-The connection ID field echoes the corresponding fields from the triggering client packet.
-This allows a client to correlate a Retry with the Initial packet that it sends that the server received its packet.
+The connection ID field echoes the corresponding field from the triggering client packet.

 A Retry packet includes the packet number from the client's Initial packet number.
 This is obscured as normal.